-(EPA) to regulate $CO_2$ emissions, displaced a suit asserting common law nuisance claims against major $CO_2$ emitters despite the fact that EPA had not actually regulated the $CO_2$ emissions.
-Several climate cases, including some of the second-generation nuisance cases described above, have fallen into the displacement trap, and several appeals are pending.
-As Professor Katrina Kuh observes, dismissals on the basis of displacement represent fundamental "judicial climate avoidance."
+Defendants in climate cases perpetually raise another defense-displacement-asserting that a statute (typically the Clean Air Act) has "displaced" common law, rendering the latter ineffectual as a basis for a claim.
+In the leading American Electric Power case, the US Supreme Court found that the Clean Air Act, which authorized the US Environmental Protection Agency (EPA) to regulate CO_2 emissions, displaced a suit asserting common law nuisance claims against major CO_2 emitters despite the fact that EPA had not actually regulated the CO_2 emissions.152 Several climate cases, including some of the second-generation nuisance cases described above, have fallen into the displacement trap, and several appeals are pending.
+As Professor Katrina Kuh observes, dismissals on the basis of displacement represent fundamental "judicial climate avoidance."153

 Notably, however, the AEP decision did not suggest that displacement could extend to another, entirely separate, cause of action.
 Sovereigns seeking damages for cleanup of the atmosphere should distinguish NRD claims from the common law climate nuisance claims that have encountered obstacles, for the two stand in stark contrast.
-The interests of future generations - forming the core of a public trust action - are never captured in a nuisance test, which focuses on present interference with a particular right held by the citizens.
-More fundamental, the public trust represents a sovereign obligation that cannot be displaced by statute.
-As the Juliana court observed,
+The interests of future generations-forming the core of a public trust action-are never captured in a nuisance test, which focuses on present interference with a particular right held by the citizens.
+More fundamentally, the public trust represents a sovereign obligation that cannot be displaced by statute.
+As the Juliana court observed:

 In AEP, the Court did not have public trust claims before it and so it had no cause to consider the differences between public trust claims and other types of claims.
 Public trust claims are unique because they concern inherent attributes of sovereignty.
 The public trust imposes on the government an obligation to protect the res of the trust.
 A defining feature of that obligation is that it cannot be legislated away.
-Because of the nature of public trust claims, a displacement analysis simply does not apply.
+Because of the nature of public trust claims, a displacement analysis simply does not apply.154